PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 </table>
 </div>

-- **Session recording:** Heap offers basic session recording in addition to its core product analytics product, but it's a bolt-on option on all plans.
-Session recording is built-in to PostHog and you get 15,000 free recordings every month. **Jump to:** [Session recording comparison](#session-recording)
+- **Session replays:** Heap offers basic session replays in addition to its core product analytics product, but it's a bolt-on option on all plans.
+Session replays are built-in to PostHog and you get 15,000 free recordings every month. **Jump to:** [Session recording comparison](#session-recording)

 - **Sync to data warehouse:** The ability to sync with your data warehouse is part of Heap Connect, a paid add-on on to Heap's Pro plan – it's included on Heap's Premier plan.
 Data warehouse sync is available in PostHog at no additional cost because we believe companies should own their data.